-HIST 1213 US History 1
+HIST 1213 US History 1: The Colonial Era through the Civil War

+For concurrent students.
 Survey of the United States from European influence through the Civil War.
 Includes the colonial era, Revolutionary War, the development of the Constitution, foreign policy, slavery and reform movements, the sectional crisis and the Civil War.
-(Fall)

-HIST 1223 US History 2
+HIST 1223 US History 2: Reconstruction to the Present

+For concurrent students.
 Survey of the United States from the Reconstruction to the present.
 Includes the settlement of the West, the New South, urbanization and growth of business, Industrial Revolution, foreign involvement, the Great Depression, the growth of government, World Wars 1 and 2, civil rights and the Cold War.
-May be taken independently from United States History I (HIST 1213).
-(Spring)
+May be taken independently from United States History I (HIST 1213)